AB InBev: How Budweiser Brazil and Bud Light USA Diverged

-Budweiser cans on a store shelf
+Beer bottles on a store shelf with varied branding

 Key Findings

-• Budweiser Brazil has run explicit LGBTQ+ pride campaigns including rainbow packaging and Pride event sponsorships, continuing through and after the 2023 Bud Light controversy in the US
+• Budweiser Brazil has run explicit LGBTQ+ pride campaigns including rainbow packaging and Pride event sponsorships, continuing through and after the 2023 Bud Light controversy in the US.

-• AB InBev’s own ESG report lists LGBTQ+ inclusion as a corporate value — the market-by-market variation in how that value is expressed reflects commercial rather than values-driven decision-making
+• AB InBev's own ESG report lists LGBTQ+ inclusion as a corporate value.
+The market-by-market variation in how that value is expressed reflects commercial rather than values-driven decision-making.

 How AB InBev Works

 Anheuser-Busch InBev is not one company with one marketing department.
-It is a holding company that owns over 500 beer brands globally.
+It's a holding company that owns over 500 beer brands globally.
 Major brands like Budweiser, Corona, Stella Artois, and Bud Light each operate with substantial independence in their respective markets, with local marketing decisions made by regional teams with deep consumer research capabilities.

 This is standard practice for global consumer goods companies.
 Unilever, P&G, and Nestle all operate the same way.
 The brand strategy is global; the execution is local.